lightning/bolts/02-peer-protocol.md

     - MUST NOT send a `shutdown`.
   - MUST NOT send multiple `shutdown` messages.
   - MUST NOT send an `update_add_htlc` after a `shutdown`.
-  - if no HTLCs remain in either commitment transaction:
+  - if no HTLCs remain in either commitment transaction (including dust HTLCs) and neither side has a pending `revoke_and_ack` to send:
-    - MUST NOT send any `update` message after a `shutdown`.
+    - MUST NOT send any `update` message after that point.
   - SHOULD fail to route any HTLC added after it has sent `shutdown`.
   - if it sent a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`:
     - MUST send the same value in `scriptpubkey`.